san3ncrypt3d/AI-ThreatMaster/README.md

 ```

 ```
-docker run -p 8501:8501 OWASPGPT-10
+docker run -p 8501:8501 owaspgpt-10

 ```

-Open a web browser and navigate to http://localhost:8501 to access the app running inside the container.
+Open a web browser and navigate to http://URL:8501